lowRISC/opentitan/doc/ug/hw_stages.md

 ## Versioning

+**Note:** this is only an initial definition of versioning; our versioning scheme will be refined in future RFCs.

 The _Version_ of a design element indicates its progress towards its _final feature set for expected product_.
 Typically all designs are expected to simply be in 1.0 version, but there are reasons for exceptions.
-Designs which have a specification towards an _intermediate goal_ where it is useful to drive towards this goal are indicated as a 0.5 version.
+Designs which have a specification that defines an _intermediate goal_ are indicated as a 0.5 version.
 There are many times where this is useful: when the intermediate goal is a beneficial subset of functionality to enable other development; when the final feature set is not known but a sufficient set is ready for development; when the final feature set is postponed until a future date, but owners are keen to get the design started; etc.
 In essence, the 0.5 designation indicates that it is understood that the stage metrics are temporary pending a final feature set.
 Rarely will a 0.5 design be taken past Feature Complete and Testing Complete stages.